jneug/typst-finite/src/layout.typ

   spec,
   /// A dictionary with #dtype("coordinate")s for each state.
   ///
-  /// The dictionary contains each states name as a
+  /// The dictionary contains each state's name as a
   /// key and the new coordinate as a value.
   ///
   /// -> dictionary